nikolaswise/nikolas.ws/source/texts/wordpress-but-not-terrible/index.md

 The canonical _codebase_ lives in version control, and moves the other direction.
 From Github to local to dev to staging to production, amen.
 The only things we need to track in version control are what makes our project unique.
 Practically, this means we need to track our theme and our plugins.
 Wordpress core files are not special, and we should not fill our repositories with them.

-## Getting Started
+## Getting started

 At this point it's worth [getting started with Nanobox](https://docs.nanobox.io/install/).
 I back the containers with [VirtualBox](https://docs.nanobox.io/install/#lightweight-vm-virtualbox), since at the time I started this it was slightly more stable than Docker on MacOS High Sierra.
 Once Nanobox & Virtualbox/Docker is installed, set up [Digital Ocean as your provider](https://docs.nanobox.io/providers/hosting-accounts/digitalocean/).
 Once that's done, we have everything we need to get started!

+I'll be talking through a project built in order to facilitate building projects.
+This will be more intense than you might need for a single build, but this was designed a tool that anyone can use to get started quickly.
 Here's the basic structure of our repo:

 ```
 📁 /project-name